Divyank004/Divyank004/README.md

 - 👋 Hi, I’m Divyank
-- 👀 I’m interested in Full Stack Web App development, latest trends in Javascript and Node.
+- 👀 I’m interested in Full Stack Web App development, latest trends in Vue, Javascript and Node.
 - 🌱 I’m currently working on a HR management tool.
 - 💞️ I’m looking to collaborate on developing Full stack apps that solve real world problems.
 - 📫 How to reach me divyank004@gmail.com